trevor-polidore/gitkraken-client-docs/gitkraken-client/favorites.md

 Navigate to <kbd><strong>File > Open</strong></kbd> to open the Repo Management tab.

-Click on the star icon at the left of the repo.
+Click on the star icon at the left of the repo to favorite or unfavorite repositories.

 <img src="/wp-content/uploads/gkc-repo-mngmt-tab-star-repos.png" class="img-bordered img-responsive center">